barryclark/jekyll-now/_posts/2016-02-02-Benchmarking-Dapper-Inserts.md

 }
 {% endhighlight %}

-Before looking at the results let's take a look how the final Data Table Param method behaves when looking at a trace from a SQL Profiler.
+Before looking at the results let's take a look how the final Data Table Parameter method of inserts behaves when looking at a trace from SQL Profiler.

 ![Profiling Insert With Table Value Param Execute]({{ site.baseurl }}/images/2016-02-02-Dapper-Benchmarks/04_Execute-With-Table-Value-Param.PNG)

 The profiler trace above is from a single benchmark run inserting 5 products at a time.
-This is so we can clearly see that only one command is run against the server and all the products and their values are defined and set in this single SQL Command.
+The reason is so we can clearly see that only one command is run against the server and all the products and their values are defined and set in this single SQL Command.